 When you arrive at the practice:

 We have limited space available for use at this time, so:

 - the doors may be locked, we will be expecting you so either knock or telephone our reception and we will come to collect you.

-For your absolute safety, once you are in the practice, we will if you or any of your family have symptoms of COVID-19 or have been contacted by the NHS tracing system or are self- isolating.
+For your absolute safety, once you are in the practice, we will ask again if you or any of your family have symptoms of COVID-19 or have been contacted by the NHS tracing system or are self- isolating.